ratcatcher7/ratcatcher7/README.md

 - 👋 Hi, I’m @ratcatcher7
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning hoe things work
+- 🌱 I’m currently learning how things work
 - 💞️ I’m looking to collaborate on evrything
 - 📫 How to reach me ...